Transform Health Knowledge with the Diploma in Nutrition

 - Evaluate the role of macronutrients in energy balance and body composition

-- Assess dietary intake in relation to macronutrient requirements
+- Assess dietary intake in relation to individual macronutrient requirements

-- Identify essential vitamins and minerals and their key roles in human health
+- Identify essential vitamins and minerals and their roles in human health

-- Understand signs of micronutrient deficiencies and toxicities
+- Understand the signs and consequences of micronutrient deficiencies and toxicities

-- Examine dietary strategies to meet micronutrient needs
+- Examine dietary strategies to meet daily micronutrient needs

-- Understand the importance of water and electrolytes in maintaining health
+- Understand the importance of water and electrolytes in maintaining body functions

 - Explore the anatomy and function of the digestive system

-- Recognise how nutrition impacts gut health and nutrient absorption
+- Recognise the impact of nutrition on gut health and nutrient absorption

-- Identify the changing nutritional needs at each stage of life
+- Identify changing nutritional needs across different life stages

-- Understand the impact of nutrition on growth, development, and ageing
+- Understand the role of nutrition in growth, development, and healthy ageing

 - Discuss feeding practices during infancy, childhood, and adolescence